If you’ve been a member of Everydayhero for some time, you’ve probably heard us talk about Major Community Events, or as we like to call them, MCEs.

 Choose the right MCE(s)

 Also, look at where your supporters are located.
-With 50+ events on the platforms, you should be able to target events located where your supporter base is.
+With all of the new 2020 events on the everydayhero platform (and growing every day!), you should be able to target events located where your supporter base is.

 Create a Team Page